youyanggu/covid19_projections/about.md

 Social media, especially Twitter, has been instrumental in shaping the models on this site.
 A lot of our original research was first posted by Youyang on Twitter.
 See our [Twitter Threads](/twitter-threads) page to see a comprehensive list of Tweets related to COVID-19.

-The majority of this page is dedicated to explaining our death forecasting model that was active from April to November 2020.
-We briefly go over our other model iterations in the next three sections.
+The majority of this page is dedicated to explaining our death forecasting model that was active from April to October 2020.
+We also briefly go over our other model iterations in the next three sections.

 ## Data and Code